MattAgn/Personal-Diary-App/README.md

 - [ ] Use tamagui theme properly for colors
 - [ ] Fix bug when keyboard is open
-- [ ] Display modals properly on android

 ## Screenshots & videos